alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 This means I can write a smaller, more focused bit of code.

 **Polling the source files.**
-This is easy to write, but I have enough source files that it's surprisingly slow -- about 90ms to scan 13,000 source files, and I'm worried about reducing the lifespan of my SSD if I polled in a hot loop.
+This is easy to write, but I have enough source files that it's surprisingly slow -- about 90ms to scan 13,000 source files, and I'm worried about the effect on power consumption and the lifespan of my SSD if I polled in a hot loop.
-For comparison, my final code only takes 2–4ms to detect a change and trigger a new build.
+For comparison, my final code only takes 2–4ms to detect a change and trigger a new build, and it's very judicious about CPU cycles and disk reads.